MEDLAO/Projet-2-Openclassrooms/README.md

   > $ <b>source env/bin/activate</b>  (on Mac)

   > $ <b>env/Scripts/activate.bat</b> (on Windows)
-5. Install the packages present in the requirements.txt file (this file is located in the project folder with main.py) with:
+5. Install the packages present in requirements.txt file (this file is located in the project folder with main.py) with:
   > $ <b>pip install -r requirements.txt</b>
 6. Finally, run the script with